Contact information

 pip install --upgrade openclaw

-# For Docker users
+# Docker deployment upgrade

 docker pull openclaw/openclaw:2026.1.29